Brian Anderson Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fifth in MLB.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in the league.

-- The Blue Jays' 3.95 team ERA ranks ninth across all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.95).

-- Blue Jays pitchers combine to rank 24th in baseball in home runs given up (73 total, 1.3 per game).
+- The Blue Jays rank 25th in baseball in home runs allowed (74 total, 1.3 per game).

-- The right-hander's most recent appearance came on Thursday against the Tampa Bay Rays, when he tossed three innings, surrendering four earned runs while giving up three hits.
+- His last appearance was on Saturday against the Minnesota Twins, when the righty tossed 5 1/3 innings, surrendering one earned run while giving up four hits.

-- In 11 games this season, the 25-year-old has put up an ERA of 5.53, with 7.7 strikeouts per nine innings.
-Opponents are hitting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.